Canada Gross Domestic Product: Nominal

 1965 - 2016 | Yearly | USD mn | World Bank

 CA: GDP: USD: Final Consumption Expenditure: Include Discrepancy data was reported at 1,215.888 USD bn in 2016.
 This records a decrease from the previous number of 1,219.903 USD bn for 2015.
-CA: GDP: USD: Final Consumption Expenditure: Include Discrepancy data is updated yearly, averaging 462.069 USD bn from Dec 1965 to 2016, with 52 observations.
+CA: GDP: USD: Final Consumption Expenditure: Include Discrepancy data is updated yearly, averaging 462.069 USD bn from Dec 1965 (Median) to 2016, with 52 observations.
 The data reached an all-time high of 1,412.874 USD bn in 2013 and a record low of 40.118 USD bn in 1965.
 CA: GDP: USD: Final Consumption Expenditure: Include Discrepancy data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Canada – Table CA.World Bank.WDI: Gross Domestic Product: Nominal.
 Final consumption expenditure (formerly total consumption) is the sum of household final consumption expenditure (private consumption) and general government final consumption expenditure (general government consumption).
 This estimate includes any statistical discrepancy in the use of resources relative to the supply of resources.
 Data are in current U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range